 Understanding and Identifying Non-Physical Abuse in Family Law Cases

 As family law attorneys, you know domestic abuse is common and can have devastating effects on victims.
 However, recognizing abuse can be challenging, especially when it doesn't manifest as overt physical violence.
-Emotional, psychological, sexual, and financial abuses are often insidious, leaving no visible marks but causing profound harm.
+Emotional abuse, psychological abuse, sexual and financial abuse are often insidious, leaving no visible marks but causing profound harm.
 Understanding, identifying and responding to all forms of abuse can help you protect your client.

-Non-physical abuse can be more challenging to identify because it doesn't leave visible marks.
+Non-physical abuse, like coercive control, can be more challenging to identify if it doesn't leave visible marks.
 However, its impact on the victim can be just as damaging, if not more so, than physical abuse.
 Here are some key types of non-physical abuse and how to recognize them:

 Emotional and Psychological Abuse